Crowns as retracts: Four-crowns as retracts

-Our main result is: \begin{theorem} Let $P$ be a poset with at least two minimal points and at least two maximal points. \begin{enumerate} \item The existence of a surjective homomorphism from $P$ onto $C$ is equivalent to the existence of a separating homomorphism from $\GP$ to $\fC$. \item In the case of $C \subseteq E(P)$, the 4-crown $C$ is a retract of $P$ iff a $C$-separating homomorphism from $\GP$ to $\fC$ exists. \end{enumerate} \end{theorem} \BP 1. ``$\Rightarrow$'': Assume that a surjective homomorphism from $P$ onto $C$ exists.
-According to Lemma \ref{lemma_fourCrown}, there exists a partition $A, B$ of $L(P)$ and a partition $V, W$ of $U(P)$ fulfilling \eqref{bedingung_Part}.
-We define $ g : E(P) \rightarrow C$ as a strict surjective homomorphism induced by these partitions.
-Let $F \in \FP$.
-Due to \eqref{bedingung_Part}, the set $g[ F ] \subseteq C$ contains at most three elements.
-It is connected in $C$ because $F$ is connected in $E(P)$, and because $g$ is strict on $E(P)$, $g[F]$ is not a singleton.
-Therefore, $g[ F ] \in \Co$.
-The following mapping is thus well-defined
+Our main result is: \begin{theorem} A 4-crown $C \subseteq E(P)$ is a retract of $P$ iff a $C$-separating homomorphism from $\fFP$ to $\fC$ exists. \end{theorem} \BP ``$\Rightarrow$'': Assume that $C$ is a retract of $P$.
+According to Lemma \ref{lemma_fourCrown}, there exists a partition $A, B$ of $L(P)$ and a partition $V, W$ of $U(P)$ fulfilling \eqref{bedingung_Part} in which the points of $C$ all belong to different sets.
+With $ g : E(P) \rightarrow C$ being the strict retraction induced by these partitions, it is easily seen that the mapping